Introduction

 ii.
 Surgical Procedure

-• The dentist makes an incision in the gum of the upper jaw to expose the maxilla and zygomatic bone.
-Then, a long implant, usually 30 to 55 mm, is angled and inserted through the upper jaw (maxilla) into the cheekbone (zygoma) for secure anchorage.
+- The dentist makes an incision in the gum of the upper jaw to expose the maxilla and zygomatic bone.
+The surgeon angles and inserts a long implant, usually 30 to 55 mm, through the upper jaw (maxilla) into the cheekbone (zygoma) for secure anchorage.
 The dentist typically places 1 or 2 implants per side, depending on the case.

 iii.
 Temporary Prosthesis Placement

-• In many cases, a temporary prosthesis (full set of upper teeth) is placed on the same day, which is called immediate loading.
+- In many cases, the dentist places a temporary prosthesis (full set of upper teeth) on the same day, a process called immediate loading.

-• The implants bond with the zygomatic bone in 3 to 6 months.
-Meanwhile, the patient is advised to follow a soft diet and receive regular checkups.
+- The implants bond with the zygomatic bone in 3 to 6 months.
+Meanwhile, the dentist advises the patient to follow a soft diet and attend regular checkups.

 iv.
 Permanent Prosthetic Attachment